QuantumTarantino/random-terminal-draws/README.md

 3 - Open your .bashrc file (Tipically on your home folder).

-4 - At the end of your .bashrc file add the route to the script (randomDraws.sh) and save changes.
+4 - At the end of your .bashrc file add the absolute path route to the script (randomDraws.sh) and save changes.

 5 - Open a new terminal and get fun :).